blockwatch-cc/tezos-api/README.md

 TzStats - Tezos API Documentation
 =================================

 This is the markdown documentation for the TzStats Indexer API, a blockchain explorer supported by [Blockwatch Data](https://blockwatch.cc).
+For questions, feedback and general inquiries, send an [email](mailto:tzstats@blockwatch.cc) or join our [Discord](https://discord.gg/D5e98Hw).

 ### Setup and Write